20centaurifux/dicho/README.md

-# Dicho
+# dicho

-Dicho is a Clojure library for creating standardized success and error responses.
+dicho is a Clojure library for creating standardized success and error responses.
 It provides a structured way to handle responses in your application, ensuring consistency and type safety.
 The library also integrates with other tools like `failjure` for seamless error handling.

 ## Features